Learn about the types of meters and metering options, if you intend to buy electricity from a retailer.

 Do I Need an Advanced Meter?

 You can continue to retain your existing meter, or install an advanced meter when switching to a retailer.
-Please check with your retailer on the cost of installing an advanced meter, if any.
+Please check with your retailer on the cost, if any, of installing an advanced meter.

 What is a Load Profile?